lukekivi/Distributed-Image-Processing/README.md

 ```

 ### Test 22 - Balancing
+Nodes have a 40% chance of rejecting tasks and a 40% chance at injecting a three second delay.
+Used to compare against other consistent node values.

 |                 | **Node Zero** | **Node One** | **Node Two** | **Node Three** |
 |:---------------:|:-------------:|--------------|--------------|----------------|